 And so, acting the part of a “journalist,” I paid attention to my surroundings and wrote about what I saw.
 Want to read what I wrote?
 Of course you do…

 Lucky for you (and me), Linda Solomon, the publisher of The Vancouver Observer, has created a great platform for emerging writers (like yours truly) to have their work seen.
-So now you can read all about my Fair adventures here.
+So now you can read all about my Fair adventures here (or at least the first page – the Observer’s old pages aren’t archived forever, it seems).

 By the way, Linda posted my first published “story” about the Vancouver Folk Music Festival in mid-July, and I was blown away to have that one picked up by the Tyee as part of their “Best of the V.O.” series the very next day.